 • Strong writing and communication skills are required for all subjects

 The learning standards aren’t the only thing changing!
-The Illinois Standards Achievement Test (ISAT) will be replaced in the spring of 2015 by a new test created to measure learning based on the Common Core State Standards called Partnership for Assessment of Readiness for College and Careers (PARCC).
+The Illinois Standards Achievement Test (ISAT) will be replaced in the spring of 2015 by a new test created to measure learning based on the new standards called Partnership for Assessment of Readiness for College and Careers (PARCC).
 As with any new test, we should expect to see temporary dips in test scores as what is being measured is different.

 With so much change coming to Illinois classrooms, it is more important than ever to stay in touch with your children’s teachers.
 Work with them to make a plan to support your child as we transition to expecting more from them- and for them!